 - View everything quickly with the chronological, collapsable default view

-- Pop open any section to see specific details, such as the names of seated guests
+- Pop open any section to see specific details, such as the placement of a table

 - Even search by ‘date range’ and ‘user’ to solve specific questions (as seen below)